Mamata Banerjee: Third term, 2021–present

 Another scheme was also projected under her leadership, Students Credit Card scheme, to give financial supports in loan to intellectual students who are unable to keep higher studies due to lack of money.
-The loan limit was upto 10 lakh rupees, under the nominee of government of West Bengal.
+The loan limit was up to 10 lakh rupees, under the nominee of government of West Bengal.

 On 30 November 2021, she surpassed her immediate predecessor Buddhadeb Bhattacharjee to become the third-longest-serving Chief Minister of West Bengal.
-If Mamata remains in office on and beyond 26 October 2025, she will become the second-longest-serving Chief Minister after Jyoti Basu, superseding Bidhan Chandra Roy.
+If Mamata remains in office at least till 26 October 2025, she would become the second-longest-serving Chief Minister after Jyoti Basu, superseding Bidhan Chandra Roy and if remains in office till 22 September 2025, she would also be become the second-female-longest-serving Chief Minister after Sheila Dikshit, superseding J. Jayalalithaa.